budRich/pkg-listn/README.md

 ### what?

-When `pkg-listn` is executed it will compare Arch packages listed in the *"packages file"* (`~/.config/pkg-listn/packages`) and the automatically generated *"cache file"* (`~/.cache/pkg-listn/packages-cache`).
+When `pkg-listn` is executed it will compare the packages listed in *"packages file"* (`~/.config/pkg-listn/packages`) against packages that is installed locally (`pacman -Qq`) to see what to *"mark for installation"*. `pkg-listn` will then proceed to figure out from which repositories(*official* or *foreign*) the marked packages are available from. `pkg-listn` will also compare the *package file* against a automatically generated *"cache file"* (`~/.cache/pkg-listn/packages-cache`) to determine which packages to *"mark for removal"*.

-Packages that are unique to the **package file** will get "*marked for installation*", and packages unique to the **cache file** will get "*marked for removal*". `pkg-listn` will then sort out if the packages marked for installation are available and from where (official Arch repos, or **AUR**).
-Then a terminal is opened with a summary of the commands that are about to get executed, the commands are configurable in the "*settings file*".
+If there is available packages marked for installation and/or removal, a terminal is opened with a summary of commands that are about to get executed, the commands are configurable in the "*settings file*".

 Below are the default settings: (`~/.config/pkg-listn/settings`)